-Central Valley educates students who have been unsuccessful in a traditional high school setting.
-More than 90% of our students come from Shafter High School while the remaining 10% come from Frontier High School, Kern County community schools and court schools.
-CVHS enrollment fluctuates between 80 – 110 students.
-A significant number of students have been unsuccessful because of poor attendance, personal/social barriers, disruptive behaviors and deficient academic abilities.
-The objective of our program is to prevent students from dropping out of school, to inspire them to endure and to learn from adversity within their lives and to earn their high school diploma.
+CVHS educates students who have been unsuccessful in a traditional high school setting.
+More than 90% of our students come from Shafter High School while the remaining students come from other schools in the Kern High School District, other Kern County Community Schools, and Court Schools.
+CVHS enrollment has grown to over 110 students each year.
+The objective of our program is to earn their high school diploma and to inspire them to endure and learn from adversity within their lives.

-The site administrator manages the needs of the students, instructional staff and support staff.
+The site administrator manages the needs of the students, instructional staff, and support staff.
 The school secretary conducts all administrative support functions related to the daily operations of the school.
 The campus security supervisors assist in establishing a clean and safe educational environment for both staff and students.

 Central Valley High School is committed to providing all students with programs and services that allow them to graduate from high school prepared to succeed in the workplace and at the postsecondary level.
-The staff at CVHS is dedicated to the success of each and every student.
+The staff at CVHS is dedicated to the success of each student.
 Students receive support academically as well as socially in order to become productive members of society.

 Central Valley High School